Synnøve Solemdal

 Synnøve Solemdal (born 15 May 1989) is a Norwegian former biathlete.
+She competed for Norway at the 2014 Winter Olympics and 2018 Winter Olympics.

 Career

 Solemdal won two bronze medals at the 2010 Junior World Championships.
 As of the 2010/2011 season she is part of the Norwegian team.
 On 11 December 2010, she along with her teammates placed third in 4 × 6 km relay in Hochfilzen.

 She took her first world cup victory in the 2012–13 season, moving up from 4th after the Sprint race to take the Pursuit in Hochfilzen.
 She repeated the feat the following year to claim her second victory, also in the pursuit in Hochfilzen during the 2013–14 season.

 At the 2012 World Championships in Ruhpolding she won a gold medal in mix relay and a bronze medal in relay.
 She won a gold medal in the mixed relay at the 2013 Biathlon World Championships in the Czech Republic.

 Biathlon results

 All results are sourced from the International Biathlon Union.